QualiApps/failover/README.md

 ####Run keepalived

-you need to run keepalived container on each HAProxy node.
+you need to run keepalived container on each of HAProxy node.

 ####LB1
 running MASTER failover